 As for the future, Seagate is projecting a revenue of around $2.30 billion for the upcoming quarter, with a margin of plus or minus $150 million.
 They’re also forecasting a non-GAAP diluted earnings per share (EPS) of $1.85, give or take $0.20.
 For the uninitiated, non-GAAP EPS gives a clearer picture of a company’s profitability by excluding certain items that might skew the numbers.
 However, it’s worth noting that predicting financial performance is always a bit of a gamble.
 Seagate has acknowledged that various factors could impact these projections, from market fluctuations to unexpected operational costs.

 In a world where data is becoming increasingly crucial, Seagate seems well-positioned to capitalize on the growing demand.
-The company’s focus on expanding its product offerings and strengthening its customer base is a strategy that could pay off in the long run.
+The company’s focus on expanding its product products and strengthening its customer base is a strategy that could pay off in the long run.

 For those interested in digging deeper, Seagate has made additional financial information available on its Investor Relations website.
 It’s always a good idea to stay informed, especially in an industry that’s evolving as rapidly as tech.